 Special Education Transition Program for Students with Severe Disabilities

-The Sundevil PRIDE After School Program began in 2009 and is funded through the 21st Century Assets Grant with a supplemental Family Literacy and Equitable Transportation Grant.
-Every AVHS student is automatically enrolled in the Sundevil PRIDE After School Program, and students are allowed attend any activity that meets their needs.
-For more information about the after school program, please visit our website.
+The Sundevil PRIDE After School Program began in 2009 and is funded through the 21st Century Community Learning Center Grant with a supplemental Equitable Transportation Grant.
+Every AVHS student is automatically enrolled in the Sundevil PRIDE After School Program, and students are allowed to attend any activity that meets their needs.

 Visual Arts courses include Beginning and Advanced Ceramics, Beginning and Advanced Drawing and Painting, and Advanced Placement Studio Art.
 AP Studio Art was introduced to provide more challenging opportunities for this unique group of individuals.
 AP course offerings include: AP 3D Design, AP 2D Design, and AP Drawing.
 The curriculum of all Visual Arts courses is based on the “F” requirements of the A-G requirements as well as the California State Framework Content Standards for the Visual Arts.